 Sandplay is a therapeutic process intended to facilitate emotional healing and personal development.
 Sandplay is a play therapy for young and old alike.
 It engages the imagination with all its transformative and healing energies.
 A safe space is provided where the client can choose from hundreds of tiny objects and figures to create in a sandtray a picture of her inner world.
 The scenes in the tray are comparable to the symbolic images that occur in dreams.
 Sandplay is multidimensional using eyes, hands, body, mind and spirit.
 It uses your senses to engage in a physical and psychological experience where the psyche can circumvent many of the mental defenses utilized to protect rigid and limited beliefs about oneself.
 Sandplay also engages the child within who often has access to difficult childhood experiences and connection to the meaning we made of those painful experiences using our child’s mind.
 By engaging this part of our psyche we can help it traverse the developmental stages that may have been missed due to trauma, neglect, or overwhelmed parents who may have come to parenting with their own developmental deficits.
 The therapist silently witnesses and holds sacred space allowing individuals to connect with deep psychic contents in their own time and way.
 Bringing symbolic contents to conscious awareness is an important part of the healing process.
 Analysis or interpretation may occur at a later date, if desired

 Depth Psychology is designed to take a deeper look past the obvious known – into the unknown.
-It is an inward journey through the psyche – listening to the body, mind and spirit to increase awareness or consciousness and reconnect to your innate divinity.
+It is an inward journey through the psyche – listening to the body, mind, and spirit to increase awareness or consciousness and reconnect to your innate divinity.
 Finding meaning and purpose in your life experiences often becomes increasingly important as you encounter challenges in life.
 Frequently, the desire to explore the deeper questions of your life surfaces well into adulthood.
 However, a traumatic or difficult childhood can inspire a need for understanding at a much younger age.
 Sometimes the yearning for self-knowledge initiates a journey and you begin grasping for insight and self-awareness.
 Embarking on a spiritual quest often leads to soul-searching in depth.
 All of these endeavors are well served by depth psychology.
 It is hard to understand why difficult and painful situations come into one’s life.
 At times, these distressing experiences arrive very early in life and cause significant changes in behaviors and relationships.
 Often there isn’t the time or inclination to explore them until later in life or when a devastating life change occurs.
 Then you might begin to grapple with the “why’s” of life which can help you to discover the rhyme and reason inherent in your individual life path.
-Often through suffering you become willing to try to make sense out of seemingly senseless or random events.
+Often through suffering, you become willing to try to make sense out of seemingly senseless or random events.
 Whether it is your own suffering or the suffering of loved ones, you find yourself wondering over and over again “why did this or that happen to me?
 Or why “my” son, daughter, mother, father, wife or husband?”
 Until you can shine the light of consciousness on your psychological defenses and confront what is hidden behind them, you are under their control and don’t know why.
 People build defenses against being hurt again and do not realize the problems the defenses contain.
 By coming to terms with your actions and reactions you can begin to set yourself free from the limiting beliefs and derogatory messages you tell yourself.
 Mourning is one example of the inevitable painful emotions in life.
 Why do human beings try to avoid sadness when it is an integral part of life?
 Pain.
 By denying it, its’ grip strengthens and people are destined to be entwined with it.
 If are you are to be free from its hold, you must move through it.
 You can never quite be free from it if you choose to deny it or try to go around it.
-Finding significance and value in the unavoidable psychological injuries acquired throughout a lifetime is a soul-quest or spiritual pilgrimage through the comings and goings of life; the births and deaths, beginnings and endings, misadventures and trials that include grief, confusion, anger, disillusionment, sadness and resentment.
+Finding significance and value in the unavoidable psychological injuries acquired throughout a lifetime is a soul-quest or spiritual pilgrimage through the comings and goings of life; the births and deaths, beginnings and endings, misadventures and trials that include grief, confusion, anger, disillusionment, sadness, and resentment.
 To face the tender longing to be loved, feel seen, make peace within and heal agonizing heartsickness requires courage and someone to witness our transformation.
-As human beings we need each other.
+As human beings, we need each other.
 Depth psychology digs into the realm of personal stories.
 We need to tell our stories.
-Just as fables, fairytales, myths and parables carry underlying messages, so do the personal stories of each individuals’ life.
-Discover and explore the signs or symbols and their meaning along the road as you make a trip to center.
+Just as fables, fairytales, myths, and parables carry underlying messages, so do the personal stories of each individuals’ life.
+Discover and explore the signs or symbols and their meaning along the road as you make a trip to the center.
 As a child, did you find yourself drawn to a particular fairytale or superhero?
 Inherent in those preferences are clues that point to each persons’ souls objective.

 YOUR FIRST VISIT